top of page

 "There has been widespread depletion of reef sharks across much of the world’s tropical oceans"

-However... there was some glimmer of hope (*phew*)!
-The scientists also learned that sharks were doing very well in many areas; such as the Maldives, French Polynesia, Australia, the Bahamas and the USA.
-These nations have regulations in place to control the levels of fishing, in order to protect shark populations.
-So, the good news is, that it seems these regulations DO have some positive effect (MacNeil et al, 2020).
+But it's important to note - and what many of the alarming headlines did not emphasise - is that this study did also find some positive results (*phew*)!
+The scientists also learned that sharks were doing very well in many areas; such as the Maldives, French Polynesia, Australia, the Bahamas and the USA (these nations are positioned at the top of the list in the chart below).
+The experts determined that sharks were doing well in these counties because they have regulations in place to control the levels of shark fishing.
+So, the good news is, that it seems that regulations to protect shark populations DO have some positive effects in pratice (MacNeil et al, 2020).

 "When governments and communities work together, they can protect their sharks.
 So, you can have both fishing and healthy reefs"